 The term “soul surfer” is thrown around a lot in the surfing world.
 It’s the name of a song and a film, both of which are well-known in the sport, but it goes much deeper than that.

-If you’re a soul surfer, it means you are passionate about this sport in a unique way.
+If you’re a soul surfer, it means you are passionate about surfing because you love to surf.

 The Birth of Soul Surfing

 In the 1987 film North Shore, the protagonist, Rick Kane, loses a surfing competition when the antagonist, Lance Burkhart, cheats his way to victory.
 Rick’s friends and mentors are outraged, but he reminds them that the goal is not to win, but to go the distance, saying, “it doesn’t matter to a soul surfer”.

 Initially, Rick is taught the ways of the “soul surfer” by his mentor, Chandler, played by Gregory Harrison.
 Chandler is a shaper and surfer who has a deep passion for the sport.